shartek/5s-model-ai-evolution/2-5S-model.md

 This file contains the ASCII diagrams for the 5S Model of AI Evolution with two possible apex states.
 It maps the number of S‑traits (horizontal axis) against somatic agency (vertical axis), showing the staged progression and forked apex.

+Legend:
+“S‑traits” refers to the five traits in the model: Sentient, Sapient, Sovereign, Self‑aware, Somatic Agency.
+Ranges like “0 to 1 S‑traits” indicate the typical number of traits present in that stage’s examples.

 ---

 ## Forked‑Apex 5S Model